awsdocs/amazon-workspaces-administration-guide/doc_source/group_policy.md

 We recommend that you create an organizational unit for your WorkSpaces Computer Objects and an organizational unit for your WorkSpaces User Objects\.

-To use the Group Policy settings that are specific to Amazon WorkSpaces, you must install the Group Policy administrative template for the protocol or protocols that you are using, either PCoIP or WorkSpaces Streaming Protocol \(WSP\)\.
+To use the Group Policy settings that are specific to Amazon Workspaces, you must install the Group Policy administrative template for the protocol or protocols that you are using, either PCoIP or WorkSpaces Streaming Protocol \(WSP\)\.

 **Warning**
 Group Policy settings can affect the experience of your WorkSpace users as follows:
-**Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpaces\.** The interactive logon message Group Policy setting is not currently supported by Amazon WorkSpaces\.
+**Implementing an interactive logon message to display a logon banner prevents users from being able to access their WorkSpaces\.** The interactive logon message Group Policy setting is not currently supported by Workspaces\.
 **Disabling removable storage through Group Policy settings causes a login failure** that results in users being logged in to temporary user profiles with no access to drive D\.
 **Removing users from the Remote Desktop Users local group through Group Policy settings prevents those users from being able to authenticate** through the WorkSpaces client applications\.
 For more information about this Group Policy setting, see [ Allow log on through Remote Desktop Services](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/allow-log-on-through-remote-desktop-services) in the Microsoft documentation\.
 **If you remove the built\-in Users group from the **Allow log on locally** security policy, your PCoIP WorkSpaces users won't be able to connect to their WorkSpaces through the WorkSpaces client applications\.** Your PCoIP WorkSpaces also won't receive updates to the PCoIP agent software\.
 PCoIP agent updates might contain security and other fixes, or they might enable new features for your WorkSpaces\.
 For more information about working with this security policy, see [ Allow log on locally](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/allow-log-on-locally) in the Microsoft documentation\.